 In February, the Government of Alberta approved TSMV’s amended application for the Smith Creek Wildlife Corridor.
 Roughly 70% of TSMV-owned lands in the Smith Creek area are now set aside for the corridor.
 Smith Creek is a key part of the corridor system for wildlife to travel between the Wind Valley and around the south side of Canmore to other prime habitat areas.

 In May, Town of Canmore Council was updated on changes to undermining regulations by the Government of Alberta.
-TSMV has worked closely with the Municipality and the Provincial Government of Alberta since 2017 on updating one of the province’s three undermining regulations.
+TSMV has worked closely with the Town of Canmore and Government of Alberta since 2017 on updating one of the Province’s three undermining regulations.

 In September, TSMV released draft Area Structure Plans (ASPs) for Three Sisters Village and Smith Creek to the community for the purpose of engagement and further public feedback on its remaining developable lands.
-Community engagement and outreach continues, including two virtual Open Houses and presentations to local interest groups.
+Community engagement included two virtual open houses and presentations to local interest groups.

 In December, TSMV submitted its Area Structure Plans for Three Sisters Village and Smith Creek.
 These high-level planning documents set a vision and broad policy framework for how the Three Sisters community will continue to grow with Canmore over the next 20 to 30 years.
 The development of the ASP submissions reflects 5-years of community engagement and demonstrate how the plans evolved based on community input.

 Both bylaws received first reading in February 2021, followed by a public hearing in March 2021.
 The Smith Creek ASP was defeated at second reading on April 27, 2021.
 Council made several amendments to the Three Sisters ASP at second reading but postponed third reading.
 The Three Sisters ASP was defeated at third reading on May 25, 2021.